Shabakur/RJW_Animal_Gene_Inheritance/README.md

 If you want to add animals and/or genes you can copy and modify racegenedefs.xml in /Defs/RaceGeneDefs.
 There is a template which explains how it works.

 ##Plans
-- adding more races and genes
+- adding more animals and genes